snorkel-team/snorkel/README.md

 <!-- TODO these manual instruction could be abstracted away with a simple launcher script, that takes as input a ipynb and simply opens it after any necessary setup.. -->

-First of all, make sure all git submodule has been downloaded.
+First of all, make sure all git submodules have been downloaded.

 ```bash
 git submodule update --init